 - checked if other potentially linkable datasets exist, eg in libraries, church records, the General Registry Office, genealogy websites, social media, internet searches, press archives, and data releases from public authorities?

-- set a provisional future data to undertake your data appraisal to decide what data should be kept and for how long?
+- set a provisional future date to undertake your data appraisal to decide what data should be kept and for how long?

 - identified and documented any potential risks and vulnerabilities to sharing your research data eg participant disclosure risk and documented your decisions in your DMP and secured sign off?